VictoriaMetrics/vmgather/docs/architecture.md

 sendToEndpoint → VictoriaMetrics /api/v1/import
 ```

-The UI mirrors VMExporter's connection card but introduces tenant/account ID fields and a drag-and-drop area for `.jsonl`/`.zip` bundles.
+The UI mirrors VMGather's connection card but introduces tenant/account ID fields and a drag-and-drop area for `.jsonl`/`.zip` bundles.
 The backend treats uploaded data as opaque bytes and re-streams it to VictoriaMetrics, reusing the same auth/TLS toggles.
 Tests reuse `local-test-env` so uploads can be validated against real vmselect/vminsert setups before releasing.

-### VMImport specifics
+### VMImporter specifics

 - Bundle ingestion: accepts `.zip` (extracts `metrics.jsonl`/`metadata.json`) or raw `.jsonl`; rejects archives without metrics.
 - Chunked streaming: uploads in ~512KB chunks to `/api/v1/import`, with progress reporting, byte counters, and resumable offsets on failure.